 Views looking into the Napa Valley.

-Our train is closing in on our crossing of the Napa River at the Brazos Drawbridge.
+We were approaching our crossing of the Napa River at the Brazos Drawbridge.

 The Napa River.